meta-legend/more-swords-mod/README.md

 2. Install Fabric API.
 3. Download More Swords Mod from [Modrinth](https://modrinth.com/mod/more-swords-for-minecraft) or [GitHub Releases](https://github.com/meta-legend/More-Swords-Mod/releases).
-4. Put the downloaded `.jar` file in your Minecraft `mods` folder.
+4. Put the downloaded .jar file in your Minecraft ./mods folder.
 5. Launch the game with your Fabric profile.

-## Media

-Screenshots and short gameplay clips will be added as the mod's visuals and feature set settle.
+6.
 ## Building From Source

 Build the mod with the included Gradle wrapper.